Chih-Che-Fang/MyBookStore2/docs/design.md

 # Design Tradeoffs
 **Flask  V.S Django/Struts**
-We must choose one of web server framework to implement the servers, the pros of Django/Struts framework are:
+We must choose one of the web server framework to implement the servers, the pros of Django/Struts framework are:
 1. It is a versatile framework and can be used for any website (social network, news site, content management, and more) with content in any format like HTML, XML, JSON, and more.
 It works in tandem with any client-side framework.
 2. It is a secure framework and automatically manages standard security features like user account management, transaction management, cross-site request forgery, clickjacking, and more.
 3. It is scalable and maintainable.
 Django follows design patterns and principles to reuse and maintain the code.